 var title = $$("myform").getValues().title, //-> returns value of text input

-Control Value can be different:
+Control Value can be various:

 webix.ui({